Tiling deformations, cohomology, and orbit equivalence of tiling spaces

 The structure of the paper is as follows.
 In Sections 2--3 we review the formalism of tiling spaces and spaces of Delone sets, and in Section 4 we review the different notions of tiling space cohomology and the relations between them.
-In Section 5 we define the invariant $[h]$ for homeomorphisms of FLC tiling spaces and compute it in a number of examples.
+Section 4 is particularly important, because there are numerous versions of real-valued tiling cohomology, all known to be isomorphic to one of two groups: the \v Cech cohomology $\check H^k(\Omega, \R)$ or the weak cohomology $H^k_w(\Omega, \R)$.
+Various constructions in this paper use different realizations of these cohomology theories, and it is frequently necessary to shift from one picture to another.
+For more information on tiling cohomology, see \cite{BK10, Sad08, Sad15}.
+In Section 5 we define the invariant $[h] \in \check H^1(\Omega,\R^d)$ for homeomorphisms of FLC tiling spaces and compute it in a number of examples.
 In Section 6 we define the invariant in $H^1_w(\Omega; \R^d)$ for orbit equivalences of general tiling spaces, and show how it relates to the previously defined invariant when the tiling spaces have FLC.
-We also show how the invariant classifies homeomorphisms up to translation and topological conjugacy (or MLD equivalence, depending on the setting).
-In Section 7 we define the Ruelle--Sullivan map and show that $C_\mu([h])$ is always invertible.
-In Section 8 we show that all homeomorphisms between tiling spaces are a combination of topological conjugacies (or, for FLC tiling spaces, MLD maps), translations, and ``shape deformations'', the last being maps in which the shapes and sizes of the tiles are deformed while the combinatorics of the tiling are preserved.
+We also show how the invariants classify homeomorphisms up to \qtran{} and either MLD equivalence or topological conjugacy, depending on the setting, thereby proving Theorem \ref{structure1} and its ILC analogue.
+In Section 7 we define the Ruelle--Sullivan map and prove Theorem \ref{RS-theorem1} and its ILC analogue.
+In Section 8 we prove Theorem \ref{RS-theorem2} and its ILC analogue, thereby completing the proof of Theorems \ref{main-intro} and \ref{main-intro2}.
 In Section 9 we demonstrate, by example, how $H^1_w$ is typically infinite-dimensional, and how an ILC tiling space can be homeomorphic to an FLC tiling space without being topologically conjugate to any FLC tiling space.
-Finally, in Section 10 we prove Theorem \ref{Any-map-theorem}.
+Finally, in Section 10 we prove Theorem \ref{Any-map-theorem} and its ILC analogue.

-\paragraph*{Acknowledgments} Work of the second author is partial supported by NSF Grant DMS-1101326.
+\paragraph*{Acknowledgments} Work of the second author is partially supported by NSF Grant DMS-1101326.
 We thank Johannes Kellendonk and Christian Skau for helpful discussions.